Featured Post

 St. Stephens Parish in Heathsville, Northumberland, VA (Cherry Point Neck)

 William Jr. joined the Augusta Co., VA militia in 1742 at the age of 21.
 His military service provided him with a land grant in VA, along the river of current day Roanoke, VA (Ref 14, p.12).
 He married, Lydia Russell (b.
 1726) in about 1744 (See Note 3).
 By 1748, they had resettled along the Dan River, near current day Sutherlin, Pittsylvania Co., VA (then a part of Lunenburg Co. and later Halifax Co.)(Ref 14, p.27).
 They stayed at this location until late 1768.
-Lydia had 8 children at this time, and by early 1769, she was pregnant again.
+Lydia had 8 children during this time, and by early 1769, she was pregnant again.

 Location of Danville, VA